neostandard/neostandard/README.md

 * [`@stylistic/no-multi-spaces`](https://eslint.org/docs/rules/no-multi-spaces) – *changed* – sets `ignoreEOLComments` to `true`, useful for aligning comments across multiple line
 * [`dot-notation`](https://eslint.org/docs/rules/dot-notation) – *deactivated* – clashes with the [`noPropertyAccessFromIndexSignature`](https://www.typescriptlang.org/tsconfig#noPropertyAccessFromIndexSignature) check in TypeScript
 * [`n/no-deprecated-api`](https://github.com/eslint-community/eslint-plugin-n/blob/master/docs/rules/no-deprecated-api.md) – *changed* – changed to `warn` instead of `error` as they are not urgent to fix

-### Missing bits

-* Some plugins are not yet supporting ESLint 9 or flat configs and has thus not yet been added.
-These are:
-  - `eslint-plugin-import`

 ## Config helper